Long2511/distributed-webcrawler/README.md

 1. Access the web interface at `http://localhost:8080`
 2. Navigate to "Sessions" > "New Crawl Session"
-3. Enter a name and description for the session
+3. Enter a name for the session
 4. Add seed URLs (starting points for the crawler)
 5. Configure crawl parameters:
    - Max depth